naturallifequery/Automation_Library/README.md

 # Automation Projects

-A collection of infrastructure and business automation projects - WIP
+A collection of infrastructure and business automation projects aimed at demonstrating PowerShell capabilities - WIP

 Download the .Zip file in each tools folder for the full pack.
 If there's no zip, then just the .ps1.